Homeschooling can get VERY expensive when it comes to buying your curriculum.

 That’s where they get you.
 You were probably thinking, “That’s doable!”
 Until you saw everything you have to purchase to teach it and having to buy additionally per student.
 Not to mention the other grade level books you might need for your other kids.

 Teaching this way takes hours!
-No kid can sit for over an hour in math, and it requires a tremendous amount of work on your part.
+No kid can sit for over an hour in math, language arts, science, etc. And it requires a tremendous amount of work on your part.
 That’s ONE SUBJECT.
 For that ONE STUDENT.

 Christian textbooks are no different.